 Healthcare’s shift towards value-based care has made quite an impact on both clinicians and patients—clinicians get Medicare reimbursements for improvement in care processes and health outcomes, and patients get better sooner.
 Everybody wins right?
 Healthcare organizations performed exceptionally well in 2017, the first year of the MACRA initiative.
 A staggering 93% of MIPS eligible clinicians received a positive payment adjustment for their performance in 2017 and only 5% of organizations received a negative payment adjustment in 2019 according to Centers for Medicare & Medicaid Services (CMS).

 This only adds pressure for healthcare organizations to meet the more demanding MIPS 2019 performance year changes.
-The new MIPS 2019 performance category weights include quality (45%), promoting interoperability (25%), cost (15%) and improvement activities (15%)—their final score will depend solely on the quality and quantity of data reported to CMS on each of these categories.
+The new MIPS 2019 performance category weights include the quality (45%), promoting interoperability (25%), cost (15%), and improvement activities (15%)—their final score will depend solely on the quality and quantity of data reported to CMS on each of these categories.
 Despite the demanding reporting requirements, there is an incentive to report well on the quality measures in 2019.
-Clinicians have the opportunity to earn up to a 7% maximum MIPS based incentive and a potential performance bonus on their service fees.
+Clinicians have the opportunity to earn up to a 7% maximum MIPS-based incentive and a potential performance bonus on their service fees.

 To satisfy the 30-point threshold and avoid negative payment adjustments in the payout year 2021, clinicians need to report quality measures on each of these categories under the Quality Performance Program (QPP) and fulfill the data completeness criteria.
 Many fully scheduled clinicians, especially in smaller practices, find the QPP’s reporting requirements very burdensome.
 Many clinicians report only the bare minimum just to avoid penalties.